Screen Time Limits for Preschoolers: WHO, AAP & HPB (2026)

 Active Screen Time

 Active screen time requires the child to think, respond, and make decisions.
-The child is an active participant, not a passive viewer.
+They're a participant, not just a viewer.

 Examples: